ComposableFi/composable/specifications/cosmwasm/SPEC.md

 Since `code id` depends on the current state of the chain, users won't be able to deterministically identify their code.
 So we created `CodeIdentifier` which makes users able to also identify their code by using `CodeHash`.
 And the corresponding `code id` is fetched internally.
-This feature comes handy when users want to batch their `upload + instantiate` calls, or they do any kind of scripting to upload and run the contracts.
+This feature comes in handy when users want to batch their `upload + instantiate` calls, or they do any kind of scripting to upload and run the contracts.
 ```rust
 pub enum CodeIdentifier<T: Config> {
 	CodeId(CosmwasmCodeId),